drfraker/snipe-migrations/README.md

 ## Usage

 **After you've installed the package via composer**
 1. Add the `SnipeMigrations` trait to your `tests/TestCase` file.
 Don't forget to import the class at the top of the file.
+Once you have added the `SnipeMigrations` trait, simply use the RefreshDatabase trait in any tests in which you wish to use database access, and Snipe will handle the rest for you.

 When you're done, your `tests/TestCase.php` file should look like this.